Jbleezy/BO2-Reimagined/README.md

 * Gain score by being the team with the most players alive in the containment zone
 * Gain 250 score to win the game
 * Contested if both teams have the same amount of players alive in the containment zone
-* Both teams gain score at half-rate when contested
+* Both teams gain score at half rate when contested
 * Zombies only go after players in the containment zone
 * Players in the containment zone gain 50 points when their team gains score
 * Players respawn after being down for 10 seconds